Directorate State Protection and Intelligence Service

+History

 In September 2021, it was announced that Omar Haijawi-Pirchner had been appointed head of the new directorate.
 He took office at the same time as the directorate was established on December 1, 2021.
 David Blum, who previously worked at the BVT and the Federal Chancellery, and Michael Lohnegger (Head of the State Security Division), who was also recently appointed Head of Division at the BVT, were selected as deputies.

 At the end of January 2023, David Blum left the DSN to work in the private sector.
 He was succeeded by Sylvia Mayer as Deputy Director of the Intelligence Service in October 2023.

 Michael Lohnegger left the DSN on June 1, 2024.
 Since July 2025, Leopold Holzbauer, who previously served as Commander of the Schwechat City Police since 2012, has headed the State Security Division as Deputy Director of the DSN.

+Since the beginning of 2026, Sylvia Mayer has been the first female director of the DSN, succeeding Omar Haijawi-Pirchner.